 I’m thrilled to officially introduce you to my superhero son, Matt.
 He’s been part of this blog since it’s beginning with kids crafts, and a craft video as well.
 He’s my little bookworm and I’m happy to have him sharing reviews each month for some of his favorite books.
 I’m going to let him take it away…

 Today my dad asked me what makes me happy.
 I said, “Well, a good book always cheers me up.”
 Then my dad had a great idea.
 Why not write book reviews for my mom’s blog since I love reading so much.
+I thought it was a great idea and decided to get started.
+I just had to think of what book I would choose to review.
+It was hard to choose just one!

 I am going to review one of my favorites, The BFG.
 This book is a Roald Dahl classic.
 This book features a giant called, the BFG, who snatches up a little girl named Sophie.
 Together Sophie and the BFG, which stands for the “big friendly giant”, go on an adventure filled with angry 50-foot tall man eating giants, the Queen of England, and the place where dreams are made, literally.